 What does “itterasshai” mean in Japanese?

-I don’t think that “itterasshai” has a perfect translation in English.
-In textbooks, however, it is often translated as “see you later”, “have a good day”, or such.
-Probably, many Japanese learners know this phrase well as it is widely used in Japanese movies, manga, anime, and the like.
-In this blog post, I will explain what this phrase really means in Japanese based on its grammatical components.
+English does not have a perfect translation for “itterasshai”, but it is often translated as “see you later”, “have a good day”, or such.
+Probably, some Japanese learners know this phrase as it is sometimes used in Japanese movies, novels, manga, anime, and the like.
+In this blog post, however, I will explain this phrase in detail based on its grammatical components.
 And also, I will explain how to use it through example sentences.
-My explanations would help Japanese learners to understand “itterasshai” more clearly.
+My explanations would help Japanese learners understand “itterasshai” more clearly.
 Then, let’s get started!

 Contents